CollectorOfJack/CollectorOfJack.github.io/_posts/2018-11-18-JackDanielsCollector.md

 categories: [ About ]
 ---
 I started out my journey with Jack Daniel's at a young age.
-My father would have a Jack and Coke, every night, after work.
-One and done, but as well as I can remember, it was, and still is, a nightly ritual.
+My father would have a Jack and Coke, every night after work.
+One and done, but as well as I can remember, it was a nightly ritual.
 I might have snuck a taste as a kid, but I wasn't a kid who drank in high school, it wasn't until college until I really had my first drink.

 I was in a fraternity at a small engineering school in Missouri, it was in a small town, with a very skewed guy to girl ratio, so even though joining a fraternity had never crossed my mind prior to college, it made sense to me and built me into who I am today.
 While you might think there is a lot of drinking in a fraternity in college, it isn't required, and it was never forced upon me.
 So when I did sit down to have my first drink, it was to a great surprise to my fraternity brothers.
 There was a group of guys, I can still remember the room, that were partaking in a 1/5th of Old No. 7, I sat down one evening and asked for my own glass, they were floored.